ISR Fellowships and Awards are managed by different Centers within the Institute, and have different eligibility, applications, and deadlines.

 Provides a Fellowship equivalent to a 0.5 GSRA position for one semester for a University of Michigan graduate student to conduct innovative research on economic behavior using data from the Panel Study on Income Dynamics (PSID).

-The Center for Political Studies offers 6 prestigious awards, open to graduate students conducting research on American political behavior, racial and ethnic politics, international political development, public opinion, educational attainment, and more.
+The Center for Political Studies offers multiple prestigious awards, open to graduate students conducting research on American political behavior, racial and ethnic politics, international political development, public opinion, educational attainment, and more.

-The ICPSR Summer Program offers several scholarships that provide registration (tuition) fee waivers to the four-week sessions.
-(The Owen Scholarship can be used to cover the registration fee for a 3- to 5-day workshop.)
+The ICPSR Summer Program offers several scholarships that provide registration (tuition) fee waivers to four-week sessions and short workshops.
 Please click the link above for specific award and application information.

-The Population Studies Center Small Grants Program supports predoctoral and postdoctoral trainees' research and training activities.
-Funding is provided through endowments to the Center.
+The Population Studies Center Small Grants Program supports predoctoral and postdoctoral trainees’ research and training activities.
 Learn more about research and training activities supported by PSC endowments.

 To learn about other funds and read about past recipients, visit the Giving section of this website.